 It’s called pre-boarding and you need to be doing it…like yesterday.

-Pre-Boarding is the process your company has in place from when the candidate accepts their offer up to their first actual day of work (which is generally 2 weeks to a month long).
+Pre-Boarding is the process your company has in place from when the candidate accepts their offer up to their first actual day of work (which is generally 2 weeks to a month-long).

 Why do you need to do this?
 The point is to prepare your new hire and help get them excited as their first day of work approaches.
 In other words, how you welcome your recruit hinges on your company’s culture and even creativity.
 But in order for it to be successful, you’ll need to have a pre-boarding protocol in place.

-Just like some airplane boarding passes give you perks even before the flight stars, like waiting in a swanky lobby or getting to board first, pre-boarding has a ton of benefits too.
+Just like some airplane boarding passes give you perks even before the flight starts, like waiting in a swanky lobby or getting to board first, pre-boarding has a ton of benefits too.
 Let’s take a look at how it can help your organization succeed and put a lid on high turnover rates.

 - It solidifies the employee’s commitment to your company by getting them excited and building a rapport with them.
-It also helps eliminate those first day jitters.
+It also helps eliminate those first-day jitters.

-- It provides an improved first day experience.
+- It provides an improved first-day experience.
 Instead of signing forms, you can focus on what is really important–building relationships with colleagues and managers.
 Pro tip: encourage your new hires to complete and submit important documents before their first day so they can get to know their co-workers instead.

-- By getting paperwork out of the way, your new hire can be more productive, faster!
+- By getting paperwork out of the way, your new hire can be more productive, and faster!
 Instead of wasting time, your recruit can get straight down to business with training and other work-related jobs.

 - It improves your overall company culture: employees are happier with their first day and months of work, they are more loyal to the company and they get to know co-workers faster, creating better camaraderie!

 - It helps reduce turnover rates.
-Because new recruits are happier with their initial experiences with the company, they are less likely to leave the company in those first three months or even first year of employment–which helps your company reduce recruitment costs!
+Because new recruits are happier with their initial experiences with the company, they are less likely to leave the company in those first three months or even the first year of employment–which helps your company reduce recruitment costs!